• Skip to primary navigation

 The Amish girls all have their hair parted in the middle and rolled back into a bob.
 And wear the same pattern of dark-colored, homemade dresses.

 The boys just have a plain rounded haircut.
 They wear a homemade shirt and pants along with suspenders.
 And most Amish boys wear a wide-brimmed hat, but our church didn't have that as a requirement.
 Although, I do remember my dad struggling to get my brothers to wear their hats.
-And we all had to wear black shoes.
+We also had to wear black shoes.

 The girls in my class (three Amish, and one horse and buggy Mennonite girl)